Edward H. Ntalami: Succession table at CMA Kenya

 Previous Chief Executives of the CMA (Kenya), include (a) William Chelashaw, who served from 1992 until 1997 and (b) Paul K. Melly, who served from 1998 until 2002.

 Family and personal life

 Ntalami's children include Michelle Ntalami, founder of natural hair care brand Marini Naturals and Vincent Ntalami founder of Innova Limited a software development company based in Kenya.

+He died on 20 November 2014 after a long battle with cancer at the age of 67.